darkfadr/node-golfnow/README.md

 ```

 ## Setting API context
-*Important: you must use the `.setChannel([chanel_id:required])` method to establish the context in which your API runs in, * __I know...I know...this is dictated by the API, but hopefully in the near future I could abstract that out.__
+**Important: you must use the `.setChannel([chanel_id:required])` method to establish the context in which your API runs in.**  _I know...I know...this is dictated by the API, but hopefully in the near future this can be abstracted that out :)_
 ```
 api.setChannel(12345);
 ```